-In all cases, all committee members must be present, either physically or via phone/video conference, for an exam to commence.
-If a committee member does not arrive or appear, the exam may not begin and if a committee member leaves, the exam may not proceed.
+Oral Exams may be conducted in-person, remotely, or a hybrid of both.
+There are no University level requirements for physical presence; however, there are strict regulations on participation In all cases, all committee members must be present, either physically or via phone/video conference, for an exam to commence.
+If a committee member does not arrive or appear, the exam may not begin and if a committee member leaves or loses connection such that they cannot fully participate, the exam may not proceed.
 Oral examinations that do not meet these attendance requirements are not valid.